jonathanyeh0723/Udacity-CVND-Projects/README.md

 # Udacity-CVND-Projects
-This repository is for the assigned projects of Udacity Computer Vision Nano Degree
+This repository is mainly for the assigned projects of Udacity Computer Vision Nano Degree

 Projects | Concepts | Tools
 --- | --- | ---